 The NEO-CLASSICAL

 Neo-Classical architecture is seen as a revival of ancient Rome and ancient Greek architecture, in other words, inspired by their classical elements in designing modern buildings.
-The style began in Italy and France by the Neoclassical movement to become the most prominent in a few years, especially in large buildings.
+The style began in Italy and France by the Neoclassical movement to become the most prominent in few years.

-The neoclassicism at the outset is characterized by a more whole-scale revival of entire and often grand-scale classical volumes.
-Its design intent then utilizes various classical elements:
+Neoclassicism at its outset is characterized by a whole-scale revival of entire and grand-scale classical volumes; its design intent then utilizes various classical elements

 – Simple geometric forms, symmetrical floor plan, and placement of windows ( fenestration)